ywng/fundvis/README.md

 <h3>Files structure</h3>
 <p>
 Please refer to the document in Codeigniter to have a detail understanding.
-Please basically it can be separated into two parts, <b>application</b> and <b>system</b>
+Basically it can be separated into two parts, <b>application</b> and <b>system</b>
 </p>

 <h4>Application</h4>